Signature Programs

 Facilitator Taryn Johnson, MA, LPC, Who I Am™ Facilitator - has been a Cultural Community Volunteer and Counselor for HCAF since 2000 (originally for Filipino Heritage Camp.)
 Taryn received her MA in Counseling at Regis University specializing in refugee/immigrant children; as well as children who are adopted or fostered.
 She is also a certified Child and Family Psychotherapist.
 “HCAF inspired my education and career!”

-Stand Up and Speak Out - for middle school campers
+Stand Up and Speak Out! - for middle school campers

 At Heritage Camps, we believe in the power of youth to shape their futures and inspire change within their communities.
 This workshop offers a nurturing environment where middle school campers can explore their identities and cultivate their voices, learning that their thoughts and feelings matter.
 Through engaging activities that encourage self-reflection and collaboration, our middle schoolers will enhance their ability to communicate with confidence while discovering the importance of empathy and understanding in advocacy.
 By fostering a supportive network, we empower our campers to stand tall, speak out, and navigate their unique journeys with resilience and purpose, all while creating lasting friendships and a sense of belonging.